AhmedLimem/Digital-control-of-Electronics-converters/README.md

 For its AC converters, it is necessary to design a stable sector synchronization signal and then establish the phase delay control.
 An offset of 120 ° then 240 ° will allow us to accurately determine the zero crossing times of the other synchronization phases.

-For its embedded programming,
+For its embedded programming, AVR microcontrollers are used with all its features of GPIO, Timers and Interrupts, under the Arduino environment.

-Key words: C/C++, Embedded systems, Digital control and signal processing, AVR microcontroller, GPIO, Timers, intern and extern Interrupts.
+#### Key words: C/C++, Embedded systems, Digital control and signal processing, AVR microcontroller, GPIO, Timers, intern and extern Interrupts.

 ## How To Use